jalalah/389Rfall18/week/4/writeup/README.md

 Once remotely connected to the system, I was prompted to enter an IP address.

-When I entered an IP address, the execution went as expected and I recieved data back on the reachability of the host.
-This is what Krueger's intention was with this new server: To remotely be able to check uptime of internet connected device's on his company's network.
+When I entered an IP address, the execution went as expected and I recieved data back involving the reachability of the host.
+This is what Krueger's intention was with this new server: to remotely be able to check uptime of internet connected device's on his company's network.

 However, by just tacking extra commands onto the input, like this: